Liamriley123/NC-NEWS-LR/README.md

 };
 ```

-To create the database, we need to run psql -f ./db/dev-setup.sql, this will create an empty database for us to insert our data into.
+To create the database, we need to run `psql -f ./db/dev-setup.sql`, this will create an empty database for us to insert our data into.

-To add data to our new database, we will run npm run seed - this will run our migrations to create tables in the database, then insert the data in /db/data/development-data.
+To add data to our new database, we will run `npm run seed` - this will run our migrations to create tables in the database, then insert the data in `/db/data/development-data`.
 To start the api's server running locally, you can run npm start to run the server in Node or npm run dev to run the server in Nodemon.

 The server will then be available to send requests to and retrive data